The Dam Attack Adds To Ukraine's Huge Environmental Toll, Already Estimated At $54 Billion

 Stay up-to-date with the latest on the Russia-Ukraine war, with our exclusive international coverage.Sign up to our free daily newsletter.

-But now, for the first time, there is an estimate of the cost of the environmental damage of the war on Ukraine: $54 billion.
+In March, for the first time, there was an estimate of the cost of the environmental damage of the war on Ukraine: $54 billion.

 Ruslan Strilets, Ukraine’s Minister of Environmental Protection and Natural Resources, explained that experts have applied a new methodology based on environmental inspection to tally the cost.